 Melissa Happ’s daughter, Jessica, who’s 7, has been enrolled in private practice OIT in Utah since last June.
 The girl has graduated from egg OIT and is slowly building up her doses on milk OIT, since she’s highly dairy-allergic.
 Jessica had a few hive reactions on the therapy and one more serious reaction – it turned out she had a chest infection, and allergen doses are usually scaled back during illness.

 But Happ says to speak only of OIT reactions is to miss the bigger treatment picture.
 “Yes, we had to work past those reactions, but now we can go into the world without that burden of the fear of: ‘what if she happens to eat something that has milk or egg in it?'” she says.
-Before OIT, Jessica was having frequent contact reactions with body hives from small exposures such as food residues on toys and chairs.
+While practicing allergen avoidance, Jessica was having frequent contact reactions with body hives from small exposures such as food residues on toys and chairs.
 The child became fearful around others with food.
 “Now, we eat in restaurants.
 Life has changed dramatically,” Happ says.

-In a commentary that The Lancet published with the review, Dr. Graham Roberts of the University of Southampton in the U.K. and a colleague note that Chu’s data identified 151 more anaphylactic reactions per 1,000 patients among those being treated with OIT than among those on placebo or simply avoiding peanut.
+In a commentary that The Lancet published with the review, Dr. Graham Roberts of the University of Southampton in the U.K. and a colleague note that Chu’s data identified 151 more anaphylactic reactions per 1,000 patients among those being treated with OIT than among those on placebo or practicing peanut avoidance.
 But they say what’s overlooked in review of OIT studies are the differing patterns of reactions, with treatment reactions happening mostly in a more controlled environment at home.